Miller11k/ECE-264-Prior-Projects/README.md

 # ECE-264-Prior-Projects
 A collection of prior homework projects from Purdue ECE 264 homeworks.
-Not to be copied in academic use, this is only for professional use.
+Not to be copied in academic use, for professional use only.

 ## List of Homeworks, Topics, and Grades: